 What do interns do?

-As the world of sports medicine continues to evolve, the need for qualified physicians increases.
-In order to ensure that patients receive the highest quality care, sports medicine clinics must constantly look for new talent.
+As sports medicine continues to evolve, the need for qualified physicians increases.
+Sports medicine clinics must constantly look for new talent to ensure that patients receive the highest quality care.

 Here are a few things that interns do.